vharg/VHARG-Documentation/EnergyCone/EnergyCone.md

 ## Preparation of inputs

 Each run of the ECMapProb code needs its own `input_data.py` file with the parameters for that particular simulation.
-The following paramters must be edited:
+The following parameters must be edited:

 run_name = [desired name of your output file folder]